A Comprehensive Guide to Physicians’ CME Requirements by State

 How to Fulfill Your CME Requirements

 Regardless of your state's CME requirements, getting the necessary credits can prove challenging.
 With your responsibilities at work, home, and in the community, continued education training is easy to lose track of over the course of a couple years.
+Of course, CME credits are crucial for keeping yourself informed and maintaining your licensure.
+So, how can you fulfill these requirements without becoming overwhelmed by stress?
+Here are a couple tips to help you meet your state's CME requirements.

 Spread the Load